STAR+PLUS Handbook

 2. Collaboration with the Third-Party Evaluator

 HHSC has contracted with the University of Texas at Austin (UT Austin) to conduct evaluation activities for the TS Pilot.
-MCOs are required to provide UT Austin requested data on work completed with TS Pilot Participants and help coordinate interviews with participants and key staff in the MCOs such as the transition specialists and their supervisors.
-See Section VI, Transition Specialist.
+MCOs must provide UT Austin requested data on work completed with TS Pilot Participants and help coordinate interviews with participants and key staff in the MCOs such as the transition specialists and their supervisors.
+Review Section VI, Transition Specialist.

-The point of contact for UT Austin will be designated by UT Austin.
+The point of contact for UT Austin is designated by UT Austin.

 3. Collaboration with HHSC staff and contractors